 Payment plans are a relatively new option, where as a business you sell the goods to the customer, who then pays the payment plan company the full cost of their purchase in split payments.
 The payment plan company pays you the full amount up front, charging the customer interest or a fee if they fail to meet a payment.
 In order to use a payment plan, a business must first sign up to have an account with them.
 The customer also needs to have an account too.

-There are four payment plan options currently available to Website World customers:
+There are three payment plan options currently available to Website World customers:

 - offers customers the chance to split their purchase price into six weekly payments.
 There is no additional charge to the customer if their total purchase cost is paid in full within the timeframe.
 If it isn't Laybuy will charge them a fee.